Berdugo1994/Logger/README.md

 There are 3 functions:

-on localhost:5000 -> the logger writes to the DB the user : ip, REST - request type, data(content of message) , time in GMT 00:00)
+on localhost:5000 -> the logger writes to the DB the user : ip, request type, data(content of message) , time in GMT 00:00)

-on route /showall :  localhost:5000/showall -> the logger return json file with all the data saved in the DB.(every entrie).
+on route /showall :  localhost:5000/showall -> the logger return json file with all the data saved in the DB.(every entry).

 on route /cleardb  : localhost:5000/cleardb -> the logger clears / initiaite all the log Table. **to initialize the db do this first. only at the first time**

 every interaction with the adress is printed.